 The trail is steep and exposed, so make sure you wear sunscreen, a hat and pack lots of water for the journey.

 Once you reach the top you can explore the ancient ruins and search for the perfect photo opportunities.

 Sigiriya is located near the town of Dambulla in the Central Province of Sri Lanka, approximately 2 hours north of Kandy.

 Getting to Sigiriya

 I recommend visiting Sigiriya on a day trip from Kandy.
 Sigiriya Rock is approximately a 2 hour drive (one way) from Kandy.
 The cheapest option to get to Sigiriya is by bus (you can’t take the train as there is no station).
-Another option is to hire a driver for the day, which is what I did, paying 6000 rupees for the return trip.
-Having a driver from Kandy was great because we made it to Sigiriya before the crowds.
+Another option is to hire a driver for the day, which will cost around 6000 rupees for the return trip.
+Having a driver from Kandy is great because you can make it there early to beat the crowds.
 If you do plan to take public transport and arrive early, you may be best to stay around Sigiriya.
 The closest town to Sigiriya Rock is Dambulla.
 From Dambulla, you can easily (and cheaply) get a bus to Sigiriya Rock.